code4moldova/bus-gtfs-data/README.md

 #### How do I get the data?

-1.Using this [endpoint](https://nimbus.wialon.com/api/locator/5f59baffc37144a3939d21bd8acc5e45/data) parse and take all the stops.
+1.Using this [endpoint](https://nimbus.wialon.com/api/locator/5f59baffc37144a3939d21bd8acc5e45/data) parse and take all the stops + routes and other information.
+2.Using this https://nimbus.wialon.com/api/locator/5f59baffc37144a3939d21bd8acc5e45/online/route/18864 you can take the information for a given route, in our example is route 18864.
+3. Understand all the given information and conclude if it is possible to create trips.txt .